 The Amazfit PowerBuds Pro are different from your everyday running headphones, and not just because they have an Apple AirPod-esque look.
-Amazfit's top-dog true wireless buds can measure heart rate and even automatically detect running; better still, they can also increase bass when you're running (a.k.a.
+Amazfit's top-dog true wireless buds can measure heart rate and automatically detect running; better still, they can increase bass when you're running (a.k.a.
 Motion Beat mode) so you can hear the pounding bass in your ears better, no matter how loud the traffic is around you.

 But wait, there is more!
 The Amazfit PowerBuds Pro have an independent acoustic module, LCP liquid crystal diaphragm, and dome pattern design which is said to provide deeper bass, calmer midrange and clearer treble for superior sound quality.
 Sound is, in fact, très bien, albeit lacks power in the lower registers.
 Never mind, if you need more bass, all you have to do is start running!